-North Carolina premises liability laws assign property owners responsibility for keeping properties in reasonably safe condition.
+North Carolina premises liability laws assign property owners the responsibility for keeping properties in a reasonably safe condition.
 Lawful visitors are owed a duty of care to prevent injury.
 To establish owner liability, claimants must be injured from a dangerous condition on the property of (or under control of) the owner.
 Injuries must be attributed to failures to maintain safety or to warn of known unsafe conditions.
-Owners may then be responsible for medical expenses, lost wages and future earnings, pain and suffering, and others damages.
+Owners may then be responsible for medical expenses, lost wages and future earnings, pain, and suffering, and others damages.

 Liability Waivers in Agreements

 A written and signed rental agreement is required by the VRA, which includes: